Parameter Store

-The parameter store is a central store that enables non-sensitive connection parameters (e.g. hosts, ports, user names) that are used in processes (e.g. in IMAP event sources or generic elements) to be stored independently of the processes and made available at runtime.
+The Parameter Store is a central repository that allows non-sensitive connection parameters (e.g., hosts, ports, usernames) used in processes (e.g., in IMAP event sources or generic elements) to be stored independently of those processes and made available at runtime.

-This feature is a prerequisite for managing processes in public Git repositories and for passing on processes to third parties.
-The parameter memory enables an improved staging environment from the test to the production area.
+This feature is required for managing processes in public Git repositories and for sharing processes with third parties.
+The parameter storage enables an improved staging environment from the test environment to the production environment.

-The parameter memory can be found in the "Integration" module on the left below the "Connection data management" entry.
-By clicking on it, the parameters defined in the portal are listed on the right-hand side with name, value, description and date of the last change.
+You can find the parameter storage in the "Integration" module on the left, below the "Connection Data Management" entry.
+When you click on it, the parameters defined in the portal are listed in the right-hand pane, along with their name, value, description, and date of the last change.

-The parameter name and value are required here; a description can optionally be entered.
-The parameter name must be unique and may only contain the following characters: [a-z][A-Za-z0-9]*.
+The parameter name and value are required here; a description may be entered optionally.
+The parameter name must be unique and may contain only the following characters: [a-z][A-Za-z0-9]*.

-Click "OK" to save the changes and close the dialog again.
+Click "OK" to save the changes and close the dialog box.

-Opens a dialog in which the parameter currently selected in the list can be edited.
+Opens a dialog box where you can edit the parameter currently selected in the list.

 The name of the parameter cannot be changed.
 The value and description can be edited.
-Click "OK" to save the changes and close the dialog again.
+Click "OK" to save the changes and close the dialog box.

-The changes are applied immediately and are available at process runtime.
-Exception: If the value of a parameter changes, processes with event sources that use the parameter must be republished.
+The changes are applied immediately and are available during the execution of processes.
+Exception: If the value of a parameter changes, processes with event sources that use that parameter must be republished.

 Deletes the parameter currently selected in the list.
-When removing, the system checks whether the selected parameter is used in processes.
-If yes, you are asked whether the parameter should still be deleted.
+When removing a parameter, the system checks whether the selected parameter is used in any processes.
+If so, the system will prompt you to confirm whether you still want to delete the parameter.

-Opens a dialog in which the processes that use the parameter are displayed.
+Opens a dialog box that displays the processes that use the parameter.

 Use in Intrexx

-The processes in which the selected parameter is used are checked here.
+This checks which processes use the selected parameter.
 The processes found are displayed in a list.

-Click "OK" to save the changes and close the dialog again.
+Click "OK" to save the changes and close the dialog box.

 Search field